Loudoun County Public Schools: Fentanyl overdoses

-Racism

-On April 5, 2025, a student from Eagle Ridge Middle School in Ashburn, under Loudoun County Public Schools, recorded and shared a video of himself bullying and yelling racial slurs at a 5-year-old Asian American boy as he was crying for mercy and help.
-The video went viral and received considerable backlash.
-School spokesman Dan Adams condemned the incident, and said that they are offering the 5-year-old boy counseling and the middle school student restorative practices.
-Loudoun County Sheriff's Office confirmed that they received a report of the incident, but they did not clarify what actions they will take.

 Title IX

 Loudoun County Public Schools has been heavily criticized by parents, and the Attorney General of Virginia, Jason Miyares, for "weaponizing" their Title IX policy.

 Around October 2024, Loudoun County Public Schools opened a Title IX investigation against three boys, who attended Stone Bridge High School, for voicing concerns to each other about a female student using the boy's locker room.
 One of the students, who was Christian, told his PE teacher, Hunter Manspile, about his objection to sharing a locker room with a female student, and was told not to mention anything about the situation.
 On May 6, 2025, the Attorney General of Virginia, Jason Miyares, launched an investigation into Loudoun County Public Schools for retaliation against the three boys.
 Loudoun County Public Schools was found "weaponizing" their Title IX policy during Attorney General Miyares' investigation into LCPS.

-In June 2025, Loudoun County Public Schools accused a 9-year-old boy of attempting to sexually assault a girl at Round Hill Elementary School in Round Hill.
-The Title IX investigation conducted by LCPS was heavily criticized by several parents for continuing to claim that the boy sexually assaulted the girl, even though the girl took back that claim.
+Administration

+The LCPS system, while operated on a day-to-day basis by the Superintendent (Dr. Aaron C. Spence), is managed under the direction and authority of the Loudoun County School Board, a nine-member panel elected by citizens in the county.
+Eight of the nine board positions are divided among voting districts that represent communities throughout the county, while the ninth seat is elected at-large by the entire county.
+The voting districts correspond to those used for Loudoun County Board of Supervisors elections.
+Unlike the Board of Supervisors, the chairmanship of the School Board is elected annually by its members, while the Chairman of the Board of Supervisors is always the at-large seat.
+While the School Board makes decisions relating to school policy and curriculum, it receives funding through the Board of Supervisors.